leesiongchan/react-native-esc-pos/README.md

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`

-- Add `import leesiongchan.modules.escpos.EscPosPackage;` to the imports at the top of the file
+- Add `import leesiongchan.reactnativeescpos.EscPosPackage;` to the imports at the top of the file
 - Add `new EscPosPackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`: